 Here we have a close-up.
 Note “Rocketman” to his left trying to fire up the crowd.

-My reason for writing this article is simple.
+Our reason for writing this article is simple.
 Many thousands of people took the streets of Dublin yesterday to make known their frustrations and anger at having their freedoms removed and being locked up at home for the best part of a year.
-Their protest was authentic and justified and I support it, and them, 100%.
+Their protest was authentic and justified and we fully support it, and them, 100%.

 What imagery do you think the media ran with?
-Media love anger, rage, hurt, sorry and pain.
+The corporate media love anger, rage, hurt, sorry and pain.
 Like vultures, they feed of it.
-It’s their lifeblood.
+It’s their lifeline.
 They hate happiness, positivity, love and togetherness.
-Give them any excuse at all, no matter how tiny, and they’ll be delighted to turn a well-intentioned gathering into a story about ‘conspiracy theorists’ and ‘far-right extremists’.
+Give them any excuse at all, no matter how small, and they’ll be delighted to turn a well-intentioned gathering into a story about ‘conspiracy theorists’ and ‘far-right extremists’.

-Whilst I appreciate there is a lot of anger in societies throughout the world and I don’t doubt for a second the Garda have themselves been heavy-handed on occasions (I am not attempting to apologise for them) what you don’t do is use an important occasion, with families and kids in attendance, to tease them into responding with force.
+Whilst we appreciate there is a lot of anger in societies throughout the world and we don’t doubt for a second the Garda have themselves been heavy-handed on occasions (we are not attempting to apologise for them) what you don’t do is use an important occasion, with families and kids in attendance, to tease them into responding with force.
 That is what they want you to do for the reasons outlined above; such scenes will distract from the message of the day.

-I too am very frustrated with what’s going on.
-I see the measures being put in place as huge overreactions by politicians that have been scared into submission by radical scientists who have their agendas.
-I sympathise with everyone who has and is suffering because of the totalitarian regimes we are living under.
-I’ve spent the past year fighting for restrictions to be lifted, fighting in defence of the kids and elderly and trying to hold power to account in Northern Ireland.
-The one thing they’d love me to do; the one thing that would destroy all that hard work would be for me to resort to violence at a protest.
+We too are very frustrated with what’s going on.
+We see the measures being put in place as huge overreactions by politicians that have been scared into submission by radical scientists who have their own agendas.
+We sympathise with everyone who has, and is, suffering because of the totalitarian regimes we are living under.
+We’ve spent the past year fighting for restrictions to be lifted, fighting in defence of the kids and elderly and trying to hold power to account in Northern Ireland.
+The one thing they’d love us to do; the one thing that would destroy all that hard work would be for us to resort to violence at a protest.

 Don’t play into the hands of the establishment at this time.
 They hate peaceful protests.
 They want a reason to paint such protests as ‘small, fringe groups of radicals’.
 What happened at Grafton Street yesterday was deplorable, dangerous, and overshadowed the efforts of the thousands of men, women and children that took to the streets to say, “Enough.
 Give us our lives back.”

-To the rioters I say this – I feel your anger and your frustrations.
-But redirect those energies to get your message out in a productive manner.
+To the rioters we say this – ‘We feel your anger and your frustrations.
+But redirect those energies to get your message out in a productive manner’.